LuminusDev/recurringtasks/README.md

 2. Select "Validate Task"
 3. Add an optional comment
 4. The task will be marked as complete and the next due date will be calculated automatically
+   - **One Shot tasks**: Will be automatically archived after validation since they don't recur

 ### Editing Tasks